 - It is essential to the team that there is only one "mind" setting the direction.
 Otherwise, if questions are answered inconsistently then the code will become incoherent. - There will be many questions and the team will need answers quickly if they are to continue their forward momentum.
-The customer with many stakeholders needs good lines of communication to all of them. - Customer has a lot to do and must do it quickly but accurately. - Occasionally this consensus is impossible.
-The customer's just can't agree.
-If this becomes a problem, see Individual Customer Budgets. - Another option when customers cannot agree is to "just do something."
-Satisfy one of the stakeholders this iteration and then try again for consensus.
-This is risky, of course.
+The customer with many stakeholders needs good lines of communication to all of them. - The customer has a lot to do and must do it quickly but accurately.
+This role is very intense.
+Since iterations are so short, questions must be answered quickly.
+This implies that there will need to be a lot of rapid communication among stakeholders when there is any diversity of interest among them. - Precisely speaking, it isn't consensus that we need, but the stakeholders must "seem" to speak with a single voice.
+Consensus is preferred, of course, but the designated customer must be empowered to make decisions when consensus is not possible so that the project can progress.
+Perhaps grudging consent of the stakeholders is enough, but it is managed by the designated customer, not by the developers.